GorgeousWang/MSHGANMDA/README.md

-# Hierarchical graph attention network for miRNA-disease associations prediction
+# MSHGANMDA
+MSHGANMDA is a new method for miRNA-disease association prediction.

 ## Environments
 - Python 3.6.13